 1. Make sure you’ve joined your chosen airline’s loyalty program – it surprises me that so many don’t bother.
 If you fly often you can quickly tot up award miles, and even on the lowest level that can get you, along with extra air miles, priority check-in, priority boarding and the ability to book a premium seat before anyone else.
 Go one step up and you get the above plus a free premium seat – on some airlines - an extra bag and entry to the Business Class lounge for international flights.

-3. A lightweight tote with a sleeve that slips on top of the handles of your cabin bag works in so many ways.
+3. A lightweight tote with a sleeve that slips on top of the handles of your cabin bag works in so many ways and not just for travel.
 My favourite is by Liphault – Selfridges have the best range online.
 These not only look good, hold far more than you think they will, and stay attached to your cabin bag but I sit my normal smaller tote/handbag inside plus my shoes once we’ve taken off, slip it under the seat in front and use it as a foot rest particularly at night.

 You may get strange looks when you leave the plane with an extra bag (which you’ve removed from your Liphault tote just before landing) but frankly who cares?